jane/react-whirligig/README.md

 ### preventScroll:_bool_
 _default: false_
-A boolean flag that turns off the ability to natively scroll through the Track.
+A boolean flag that turns off/on the ability to natively scroll through the Track.

-### preventSnapping:_bool_
-_default: false_
-A boolean flag that turns off the snap-to-slide feature.
-If set, the Track will not animate scrolling to stop at a slide.

 ### slideBy:_number_
-_default: visibleSlides_
+_default: visibleSlides or 1_
 The number of slides that should advance on a `next`, `prev`, or `swipe` action.
-If not specified, will match the number of visible slides.
+If not specified, will reflect the visibleSlides prop value or `1`.

 ### slideClass:_classnames_
 _default: ''_